-This introduction provides an overview of the information in this manual and describes the conventions it uses.
+This introduction provides an overview of the information in this publication and describes the conventions it uses.

-About This Manual
+About This publication

-This manual describes the Global Language Support (GLS) feature available in IBM Informix products.
-The GLS feature allows IBM Informix applicationprogramming interfaces (APIs) and IBM Informix database servers to handle different languages, cultural conventions, and code sets.
-This manual describes only the language-related topics that are unique to GLS.
+This publication describes the Global Language Support (GLS) feature available in IBM® Informix® products.
+The GLS feature allows IBM Informix application-programming interfaces (APIs) and IBM Informix database servers to handle different languages, cultural conventions, and code sets.
+This publication describes only the language-related topics that are unique to GLS.

-This manual provides GLS information on Informix database servers for both Microsoft Windows and UNIX.
+This publication provides GLS information on IBM Informix database servers for both $Microsoft^{

+one}$ Windows and $UNIX^{

+one}$ .